Top Navigation

 Athletics

-Western Illinois University provides opportunities for more than 500 student-athletes in a 20-sport National Collegiate Athletic Association (NCAA) Division I program.
-Both the men and women compete in the Summit League in all sports except football.
-Football competes in the Missouri Valley Football Conference.
-Western Illinois is a charter member of the Summit League and the Missouri Valley Football Conferences.
+Western Illinois University provides opportunities for more than 400 student-athletes in a 17-sport National Collegiate Athletic Association (NCAA) Division I FCS program.
+Both the men and women compete in the Ohio Valley Conference in all sports except football and men’s soccer.
+Football will compete in the Missouri Valley Football Conference in 2023 and will move to the Ohio Valley Conference in 2024.
+Men’s Soccer will compete in the Summit League Conference in 2023 and will move to the Ohio Valley Conference in 2024.

 WIU sponsors the following intercollegiate athletic competition:

-The Department of Intercollegiate Athletics offers graduate assistantships in coaching, promotions and marketing, athletic training, and sports information.
-Possibilities exist to assist in the administrative areas of finance and compliance.
+The Department of Intercollegiate Athletics offers graduate assistantships in coaching, promotions and marketing, athletic training, strength and conditioning, compliance, and athletic communications.
+Possibilities exist to assist in the administrative areas of finance, compliance, graphic design, and the Leatherneck Club.

 Campus Recreation